 For a full CV in Word or PDF format, please email me: work at martincowen.me.uk

+I was very pleased to attain a First Class Honours BEng.
 On the day of my degree ceremony I was also awarded the Hewlett Packard Prize for High Frequency Engineering by the HP representative who had taught the Marketing course.
-I admit to being bemused by this because I only took two of the three High Frequency courses.
+I admit to being surprised but slightly puzzled by this because I only took two of the three High Frequency courses.

 During my degree, I applied for work experience and won a sponsorship from GEC ALSTHOM Traction, for which I worked in the summer holidays and who offered me a position on their graduate trainee scheme on graduation.

 GEC ALSTHOM Traction plc and GEC ALSTHOM Transportation Projects Ltd, Trafford Park, Manchester (1991-1992)